Steam mops are a very popular cleaning solution these days, and with good reason.

 A steam mop is not designed to deep clean carpets.
 All carpets need to be thoroughly cleaned on a regular basis with carpet cleaning units that have brushes and a powerful vacuum to remove ground-in dirt and difficult stains.
 It is also ineffective to remove pet and human hair which can become caught in the fibers of the carpeting; for that, you simply need to vacuum.

 However, using a steam mop on carpet regularly can reduce the number of thorough carpet cleanings needed for light-colored carpet.
 It can improve the appearance and smell of carpet for daily use.
 It’s also a great way to help remove dust mites that can plague allergy sufferers.

 Ready to steam mop your carpet?

-As you’ve learned, a steam mop can be an effective tool for cleaning your carpet.
-However, it’s vital that you choose the right tool; only some steam mops are suitable for using on carpet.
-To find the steam mop best suited for your situation, check out our Best Steam Mop Reviews of 2020.
+A steam mop can be an effective tool for cleaning your carpet.
+However, it’s vital that you choose the right tool; only some steam mops are suitable for use on carpet.
+To find the steam mop best suited for your situation, check out our Best Steam Mop Reviews of 2021.